A marketing funnel – the process of converting a potential customer to a paying one – is essential to the success of your business.

 Stage #1 – Awareness (Top of the funnel/TOFU)

 The upper part of the funnel is the awareness stage.
-At this stage, potential customers realise they have a problem/need and start looking for ways to solve it.
+At this stage, potential customers realise they have a problem or need and start looking for a solution.

 Your prospect’s goal: Recognise a problem that needs to be solved, define possible solutions.
 For example, if they need proofread content for their website, they might consider hiring a proofreader or signing up for an AI grammar and spelling checking tool like Grammarly.

 Your goal: Position your product as a possible solution to your potential customers’ problem, persuade them you’re an expert in the topic, educate and earn trust.